DavidAppleyard.com

 ingenious + ingenuous Some Swedish streets have an ingenious system of underground heating elements to keep them free from ice and snow in winter.

-Most children are ingenuous, i.e. innocent, honest and trusting.
+Most children are ingenuous.
+They are innocent, honest and trusting.

-(2) The installation (BrE instalation) of something means putting it in place so it is ready for use (e.g. 'after the installation of a new PC at the installation, the installation of an old program on it caused some compatibility problems.')
+(2) The installation of something means putting it in place so it is ready for use (e.g. "after the installation of a new computer at the installation, the installation of an old program caused compatibility problems").

-(3) The installation (BrE instalation) of a person means placing him or her in an official position (e.g. 'the installation of a new President takes place in January.')
+(3) The installation of a person means placing him or her in an official position (e.g. "the installation of a new President takes place in January").

 An installment (BrE instalment) is one of a number of parts into which usually a story or payment plan has been divided in order to make it more manageable.